+- Valley Conservation Authority and the Simcoe County District Health Unit. - o.
 Lands designated RESIDENTIAL on Schedule B2 Hockley Land Use Plan and shown by a dot pattern have the Hazard Land designation as well due to their location within the steep slope areas of Hockley Valley.
 Residential uses in this area shall only be permitted if a detailed study by a professional engineer is undertaken and approved by the Township, health unit and the conservation authority, indicating that development can proceed in a safe and environmentally responsible manner.

-1.1.1.1 Commercial Land Use Policies
+4.6.2.4 Commercial Land Use Policies

+- a.
 It is important to define the role and function that commercial activities will have in relation to the hamlets' land use components.
-This can be achieved by establishing certain goals, criteria and policies that will regulate the operations of present and future commercial establishments.

-The following objectives were used in establishing commercial land use policies for Hockley and Loretto:

-To retain the predominant rural character of each hamlet by discouraging intensive large-scale commercial activities;

-To broaden the range of goods and services available to the residents in each community;

-To encourage compatible high quality building designs for all new commercial development as a means of assimilating it into the existing community; and

-To broaden the assessment base of the Township.

-The predominant use of land designated COMMERCIAL shall be for the purposes of offices, services and the retailing of goods and may include any other uses similar to the foregoing provided they are keeping with the predominant rural character of the two hamlets.
+This can be achieved by establishing certain goals, criteria and policies that will regulate the operations of present and future commercial establishments. - b.
+The following objectives were used in establishing commercial land use policies for Hockley and Loretto: - To retain the predominant rural character of each hamlet by discouraging intensive large-scale commercial activities; - To broaden the range of goods and services available to the residents in each community; - To encourage compatible high quality building designs for all new commercial development as a means of assimilating it into the existing community; and - To broaden the assessment base of the Township. - c.
+The predominant use of land designated COMMERCIAL shall be for the purposes of offices, services and the retailing of goods and may include any other uses similar to the foregoing provided they are keeping with the predominant rural character of the two hamlets - d.
 Secondary uses that are complementary to the commercial use are permitted such as public and institutional uses, including parks and open space and a dwelling unit located above commercial establishments except over garages or automobile service stations.
-Notwithstanding the above, single detached dwellings existing at the date of adoption of the Secondary Plans are recognized as permitted residential uses so long as they continue to be used as such.
+Notwithstanding the above, single detached dwellings existing at the date of adoption of the Secondary Plans are recognized as permitted residential uses so long as they continue to be used as such. - e.
 Commercial uses will be generally restricted to the core locations along the County Road in areas of Hockley and Loretto with the exception in Hockley of a second node of commercial uses in the West Half of Lot 15, Concession 3.

+- f.
 Adequate off street parking and loading spaces shall be provided in accessible and convenient locations for pedestrians and business served.
-New commercial development or redevelopment will be required to provide sufficient parking spaces to accommodate its potential needs where feasible.
-Access points to and from parking areas shall be limited in number and designed in such a manner as to minimize danger to pedestrian and vehicular traffic.
+New commercial development or redevelopment will be required to provide sufficient parking spaces to accommodate its potential needs where feasible. - g.
+Access points to and from parking areas shall be limited in number and designed in such a manner as to minimize danger to pedestrian and vehicular traffic. - h.
 Where Commercial uses abut residential areas, adequate screening and buffering shall be provided to minimize potential land use conflicts.
-The Township may require a site plan control agreement to ensure adequate screening will be provided.
+The Township may require a site plan control agreement to ensure adequate screening will be provided. - i.
+Commercial uses shall be placed in a separate category in the zoning by-law.